hoodunit/ReactNativeCljs/README.md

 1. Set up project for usage:
   `npm install && react-native android`
 1. Plug in Android device (or load up emulator).
+1. Set up a reverse socket connection so your app grabs the JavaScripts from the correct place.

+  `adb reverse tcp:8081 tcp:8081`
 1. Build app and push it to the device.
 Enable auto-refresh in the app options.

   `react-native run-android`